How many foods starting with L have you ever tried? 10? 20?… And you think that’s all? Believe me, the list is longer than you could’ve imagined!

 Leek can be eaten raw or used in cooking.
 Some prefer adding its roots, the white blunt bottom part, and the lighter-green leaves into the salad to have more texture since it’s crunchy and firm.
 Others use the darker-colored leaves to sautée and bring more flavor to the dish.

-Lemongrass’s fragrance changes largely as it grows old, from a mild and tender aroma to a stronger, more fibrous smell.
+A fantastic alternative for galangal, lemongrass’s fragrance changes largely as it grows old, from a mild and tender aroma to a stronger, more fibrous smell.
 That’s why you should keep lemongrass in the fridge to preserve the gentle scent.

 Just like its name, lemon basil has a similar appearance as basil leaves, only narrower with a bit edges and the same aroma and taste like lemons.
 They are widely in Southern Asian cuisines such as soups, stews, curries, and so on.